The ailing cedi since re-denomination

 * The temporal/knee jerk solution of floating external bonds and pumping additional foreign currency is not sustainable.
 After disbursement and utilisation, depreciation kicks in.
 Ghana issued its first Eurobond in 2007 and annually, Cocobod raises syndicated loan to purchase cocoa beans.
 These external funds temporarily support the cedi but after utilisation, there is a return to the downward trajectory of the currency.

 * Government should reconsider the policy of floating locally denominated dollar bond.
-In October, 2016,
+In October, 2016, floated its first dollar denominated bond.

 Hence, the interplay of demand and supply for the foreign currency can affect the price of the local currency.

 Linked to that is the participation of foreign investors in domestic bonds.
-Despite
+Despite quest to attract external funding through bonds, amortisation of those bonds could adversely affect the local currency.

 * The central bank can also interrogate the possibility of having special arrangements for specific industries that demand huge foreign currencies for their trade.
 A classic example is the Bulk Oil Distribution Companies (BDCs).